Getting ready for life after Brexit

-The general view was that a Withdrawal Agreement would be finalised or that Brexit would be delayed.
-With so little apparent preparation at that time by the Government for a No-deal Brexit, the most common solution was to ensure additional levels of stock were warehoused in convenient locations to avoid any disruption at ports in the weeks following 29 March 2019.
+At that time, the general view was that a Withdrawal Agreement would be finalised or that Brexit would be delayed.
+With so little apparent preparation by the Government for a No Deal Brexit, the most common solution was to ensure additional levels of stock were warehoused in convenient locations to avoid any disruption at ports in the weeks following 29 March 2019.

 Brexit Day was of course delayed and we saw extraordinary events in the House of Commons as Theresa May’s Withdrawal Agreement was voted down three times, eventually by an historic margin.
-Since Boris Johnson’s elevation to the Premiership, the political temperature in favour of a No-deal (if necessary) has increased significantly with the current UK Government insisting we will leave the EU at the end of October 2019.
+After Boris Johnson’s elevation to the Premiership, the political temperature in favour of a No Deal (if necessary) increased significantly with the UK Government insisting we would leave the EU at the end of October 2019.

 How can you prepare?